sou2cute/middleware-example/README.md

 # middleware-example
-An simple implementation of rate limiter using [go-redis](https://github.com/go-redis/redis_rate).
+A simple implementation of rate limiter using [go-redis](https://github.com/go-redis/redis_rate).
 It's also a show case of middleware usage in [gin](https://github.com/gin-gonic/gin).

 ## Quick start